Key Takeaways

 A legitimate IPTV provider states an uptime commitment — typically 99.9% or higher.
 99.9% uptime means fewer than 9 hours of downtime per year.
 Ask directly; if the provider cannot answer, infrastructure quality is not a priority for them.

-2. Is there a genuine free trial — no credit card?
+2. Is there a genuine premium subscription — no credit card?

-A real free trial requires zero payment information.
+A real premium subscription requires zero payment information.
 If a provider requires a credit card "just for verification," they are building in friction to discourage cancellation after a disappointing trial.
 Kemo IPTV's 24-hour trial requires no payment method whatsoever.

 3. How many channels are actively verified?